GalleryPal

 The Tour Guide Perspective

-There was also an existing interview with a museum tour guide about her interactions with visitors, which offered further insights into visitors’ needs and behaviors:
+There was also an existing interview with a museum tour guide, which offered further insights into visitors’ needs and behaviors:

-• Visitors need expert guidance to appreciate art.
+• Visitors need expert guidance to appreciate art on a deeper level.

 • Appreciating art involves forming personal connections with it.